 Springfield, MA, 01106

-How to Respond to the Email Invitation for an Interview
+How to Respond to an Invitation for an Interview

 Once you've received this invitation, what should you do next?
 Start by giving yourself a moment to celebrate your accomplishment!
 Many jobs have tons of applicants, so it's a big deal to make it to the interview stage.